 To enjoy the three-waterfall hike without moving your car, we recommend parking at the Hooker Falls access area.
 You’ll then embark on a three-mile hike from there.

-You can also park at the High Falls access point if there isn’t parking available, and that will make Hooker Falls your last waterfall before turning back.
+You can also park at the Visitor Center parking lot if there isn’t parking available, and that will make Hooker Falls your last waterfall before turning back.

 Personally, the way back to the Hooker Falls lot is more downhill than the other way around, and a big part of why we recommend starting from the former.

 From the Hooker Falls Access parking area, walk the road to the right until you see a sign and a well-maintained path to the left.
 It is a short walk from here to the base of the 12-foot falls, which is popular for swimming.

 There are plenty of rocks to sit and enjoy the view and the water is shallow enough for kids to swim.